Do you want to add muscle and gain power? Look no further than creatine.

 Other companies will sometimes cut costs by manufacturing other products, like soy protein, on the same equipment as a product that has no soy ingredients.
 While this is not a problem for the vast majority of people, it’s a nice touch if you’ve got allergies or sensitivities.

 The creatine supplement made by Optimum Nutrition is simple and straightforward powder-form supplement.
 Creatine monohydrate is its only ingredient; it passes laboratory analytical testing with flying colors.
-Its lab-determined creatine content is one hundred percent; no extraneous ingredients or fillers could be detected.

 As with many other powder forms of creatine, Optimum Nutrition has micronized its product, meaning the powder is ground down into a very fine consistency.
 This is good both for absorption reasons and for practicality—it’s easier to mix into a protein shake, and it is also absorbed more readily by your body.